Coarse-graining nonequilibrium diffusions with Markov chains: Example processes and numerical experiments

-which yields the constant stationary density $\pi(\theta) = 1/2\bm{\pi}$, and stationary flux $\Jss(\theta) = \omega/2\bm{\pi}$ (Recall that we defined $\bm{\pi}$ to be ratio of a circle's perimeter to its diameter, whilst $\pi$ is the stationary density).
+which yields the constant stationary density $\pi(\theta) = 1/2\bm{\pi}$, and stationary flux $\Jss(\theta) = \omega/2\bm{\pi}$ (Recall that we defined $\bm{\pi}$ to be the ratio of a circle's perimeter to its diameter, whilst $\pi$ is the stationary density).
 This leads to an EPR of $\Phi = 2\omega^2/\sigma^2$, from Eq. (\ref{eq: EPR FP}), but constraining the integral to the domain $[0,2\bm{\pi})$.
-This indicates that a single Kuramoto oscillator is in a NESS, with irreversibility driven by oscillation and mitigated by diffusion.\\ \\ Typically, Kuramoto oscillators are placed on a network defined by an adjacency matrix $A = (A_{ij})$ with $A_{ij}$ representing the connection strength from oscillator $j$ to $i$.
-In the absence of internal oscillations, the dynamics are given by,
+This indicates that a single Kuramoto oscillator is in a NESS, with irreversibility driven by oscillation and mitigated by diffusion.\\ \\